antonioaversa/taxes/README.md

   - e.g. `0.01`, for two digits precision
 - define `BaseCurrency`, used as target currency for all financial calculations
   - for the time being only `EUR`, for EURO, is supported
+- define properties related to the period of interest for taxation:
+  - `BeginTaxPeriodOfInterest`: the begin of the period, typically the 1st of January of the tax year
+  - `EndTaxPeriodOfInterest`: the end of the period, typically the 31st of December of the tax year
+  - `FilterTaxFormsByPeriodOfInterest`: whether to only emit tax forms for the period of interest (default: `true`)
-- define `Positions`, used in reporting of calculation results, as a string-to-object dictionary, mapping the Ticker of a financial asset, to the Country and ISIN of that asset.
+- define `Positions`, used in reporting of calculation results, as a string-to-object dictionary, mapping the Ticker of a financial asset, to the 2-letter id of the Country and ISIN of that asset.
 Both are mandatory.
   - e.g. `{ "AAPL" : { "Country": "US", "ISIN": "US0378331005" }, ... }`
   - `FR` is added to the list for all those products that are not considered "foreign" and are not subject to withholding tax, such as crypto and security lending programs